Protection papers: Use as freedom papers

-The 12 July 1810 protection certificate issued in Philadelphia (see thumbnail) identities the bearer as James Forten Dunbar,(1799 -1870) a "mulatto" (a person of mixed white and black ancestry) age eleven, and height 4’ 7’’ inches tall.
+A 12 July 1810 protection certificate issued in Philadelphia identifies the bearer as James Forten Dunbar, a "mulatto" (a person of mixed white and Black ancestry), age eleven, and height 4' 7" tall.
 Dunbar was described as having black hair and yellow complexion.
-He had a small pox inoculation scar on his left arm and on his right shin the mark of a dog bite.
+He had a smallpox inoculation scar on his left arm, a scar on his left thumb, and on his right shin the mark of a dog bite.
 Dunbar was born a "free man of color" in Philadelphia, Pennsylvania, on 1 July 1799.
 Dunbar was the fourth and last child of William Dunbar and Abigail Forten Dunbar.
-His mother Abigail was the sister of famed African American abolitionist and sail-maker James Forten.
-Dunbar’s father William died young, and it was his uncle, the renowned James Forten who signed for and made sure "Born Free" was included in the description.
+His mother Abigail was the sister of African American abolitionist and sail-maker James Forten.
+Dunbar’s father William died young, and it was his uncle, James Forten, who signed for and made sure "Born Free" was included in the description.
 James Forten Dunbar attested the document by his X mark; it is unclear if he ever became fully literate.
 Dunbar would later spend most of his life as a sailor and sail-maker aboard merchant and naval vessels.
 During his long career he served aboard such naval vessels as the USS Constellation, USS Niagara, USS Brooklyn and the USS Tuscarora.

 Tattoos

 Many of the protection certificates were so general, and it was so easy to abuse the system, that many impressment officers of the Royal Navy paid no attention to them.
 "In applying for a duplicate Seaman's Protection Certificate in 1817, James Francis stated that he 'had a protection granted him by the Collector of this Port on or about 12 March 1806 which was torn up and destroyed by a British Captain when at sea.'"

 One way of making them more specific was to describe a tattoo, which is highly personal, and thus use that description to identify the seaman.
 As a result, many of the certificates carried information about tattoos and scars, as well as other specific information.
 This also perhaps led to an increase and proliferation of tattoos among American seamen.
-"Frequently their "protection papers" made reference to tattoos, clear evidence that individual was a seafaring man; rarely did members of the general public adorn themselves with tattoos."
+"Frequently their 'protection papers' made reference to tattoos, clear evidence that individual was a seafaring man; rarely did members of the general public adorn themselves with tattoos."